PeGa/jekyll-sitebuilder/README.md

 ### Debugging / other tasks

-If you need to perform other tasks and/or want to understand how the jekyll installation works, you will need to run the following:
+If you need to perform other tasks and/or want to understand how the Jekyll installation works, you will need to run the following:

 ```
-$ sudo docker run -it --name mysite -v /path/to/mysite/jekyllsource:/site jekyll-builder /sh
+$ sudo docker run -it --name mysite -v /path/to/mysite/jekyllsource:/site jekyll-builder /bin/sh
 ```

 Remember to change names and paths as appropriate (See "Running it").